0 Items

 The Bishop’s Commission on Climate Change offered its first annual Climate Change Summit at St. Paul’s Commons in Echo Park on Saturday, September 16th.
 The program featured presentations from Dr. Lucy Jones, Kate Varley, Steve Slaten, Rev. Daniel Tamm, and Lisa Markus.
 Read a full report on the summit here.

-Click below to view the recorded program and to view initiatives that require urgent action:
+Click below for further resources and to view initiatives that require urgent action:

 Commission Chair